SysMo/SmoWeb/doc/public/source/server/DynamicalModel.rst

 The circuit consists of:

-* a water source, with constant flow rate of 100 kg/h
+* a water source, with a constant flow rate of 100 kg/h
-* a water tower (open vertical cylindrical container, with cross-sectional area of 1 |m2|.
+* a water tower (open vertical cylindrical container, with a cross-sectional area of 1 |m2|.
 * a valve for the outflow from the tower, with K\ :sub:`v` = 1000
-* athmospheric pressure source ( 1 bar)
+* an athmospheric pressure source ( 1 bar)

 The tower is being continuously filled with water from the water source, and emptied through the valve.
-The inlet mass flow rate is constant, but as the level rises, the hydrostatic pressure inside rises, and the outlet flow increases.
+The inlet mass flow rate is constant, but as the level rises, the hydrostatic pressure inside rises and the outlet flow increases.
-The water level approaches asymptotically certain height, at which the two flows balance out.
+The water level approaches asymptotically a certain height, at which the two flows balance out.

 Let's define each component in Python.
 We start with the sources::